esoreq/Day_one/_episodes/00-syntax_examples.md

 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---
+All of this is based on the following [website](https://carpentries.github.io/curriculum-development/developing-content.html)

 # Episode files
 The majority of a lessons content is in its episode files.
 Episode files are stored in the _episodes/ folder within your lesson repo (or in _episodes_rmd/ for lessons written in R).
 Episode file names must start with a two-digit identifier number (e.g. 01) followed by a short descriptive name, separated by a dash (-).
 For example 02-loop.md, 03-lists.md.
 The numeric identifier is used to place your episode files in the correct sequence within the lesson.
 Episode files are written in Markdown (more on that in a moment) or RMarkdown.